 If you’re short on room to garden, take advantage of vertical spaces by growing annual vines.
-You can even find drought tolerant annual vines and annual vines for shade.
+You can even find drought tolerant vines and annual vines for shade.
 Many flower prolifically and some are fragrant.
 Fast growing vines with showy flowers can also hide a problem area in your landscape and quickly provide privacy when properly located.

 Growing Annual Climbing Vines